EarthLifeConsortium/elc_api/www/docs/api-docs.rst

 =================

 .. note::
-    These instructions cover the programatic usage of the Earth-Life Consortium RESTful API version 1.
+    These instructions cover the programmatic usage of the EarthLife Consortium RESTful API version 1.
 All requests will include /api_v1 in the base path and use the HTTP GET protocol.

 An interactive web-based `sandbox <http://earthlifeconsortium.org/api_v1/ui/>`_ is available for exploring the API.
 The API can, of course be called directly using a browser, cURL or using your favorite HTTP library such as Requests.
 The generated query URL is available in the sandbox for copying and editing.